Dynamics at the Boundary of Game Theory and Distributed Computing: Applications: Games, Circuits, Social Networks, and Routing

 Conversely, any system with historyless and self-independent reaction functions can be described as following best-response dynamics for a game with unique best responses.
 Given reaction functions $f_1,\ldots,f_n$, consider the game where each player $i$'s utility function is given by

 Best-response dynamics on this game replicate the dynamics induced by those reaction functions.
 Thus historyless and self-independent dynamics are exactly equivalent to best-response dynamics.
-Since pure Nash equilibria are fixed points of these dynamics, Thm.~\ref{thm:hlessmain} may be restated in the following form.
+Since pure Nash equilibria are fixed points of these dynamics, the historyless case of Theorem~\ref{thm:main} may be restated in the following form.

 \begin{theorem} If there are two or more pure Nash equilibria in a game with unique best responses, then asynchronous best-response dynamics can potentially oscillate indefinitely. \end{theorem}